Cluster algebras arising from cluster tubes: Preliminaries

+Now we recall some basics on $2-$Calabi-Yau triangulated categories.
 Fix an algebraically closed field $k$.
-We say a triangulated category $\C$ is $k-$linear provided all Hom-spaces in $\C$ are $k-$spaces and the compositions of maps are $k-$linear.
-The $k-$linear triangulated categories in this paper will be assumed Hom-finite and Krull-Remak-Schmidt, i.e. $\dim _k\Hom(X,Y)<\infty $ for any two objects $X$ and $Y$ in $\C$, and every object decomposes into a finite direct sum of objects having local endomorphism rings.
-For using Hom-infinite triangulated categories to study cluster algebras, we refer the recent paper [Pla1£¬Pla2].
+A triangulated category $\C$ is called $k-$linear provided all Hom-spaces in $\C$ are $k-$spaces and the compositions of maps are $k-$linear.
+The $k-$linear triangulated categories in this paper will be assumed Hom-finite and Krull-Remak-Schmidt, i.e. $\dim _k\Hom_\C(X,Y)<\infty $ for any two objects $X$ and $Y$ in $\C$, and every object decomposes into a finite direct sum of objects having local endomorphism rings.
+We fix some notations.
+For an object $M$ in $\C_n$, denote by add$M$ the subcategory of $\C_n$ consisting of (finite) direct sums of direct summands of $M$.
+For two subcategories $\D_1, \D_2$ of $\C_n$, denote by $\D_1*\D_2$ the full subcategory of $\C_n$ consisting of object $E$ such that there is a triangle $D_1\rightarrow E\rightarrow D_2\rightarrow D_1[1]$, where $D_i\in \D_i$, for $i=1,2.$